 The Pegasus World Cup usually takes place towards the end of January.
 The 2020 Pegasus World Cup will take place on January 25.

 Where can I watch the Pegasus Cup live?

 You can view the Pegasus World Cup live on most horse racing channels.
-You can also watch it through online horse racing platforms such as TVG.
+NBC will be broadcasting the race live.
+You can also opt for Pegasus World Cup streaming vias TVG, who will also provide commentary.
 This is possible when you have made a bet on the race.